Thecla: Church tradition

 The Acts of Paul and Thecla is a 2nd-century text (c.
 AD 180) which forms part of the Acts of Paul, but was also circulated separately.
 According to the text, Thecla was a young noble virgin from Iconium who chose to leave her fiancé so she could convert to Christianity and follow Paul.

-In the text, it is said that Thecla spent three days sitting by her window, listening to Paul speak about the Christian God and the importance of living in chastity.
+In the text, it is said that Thecla spent three days sitting by her window, listening to Paul speak about God and the importance of living in chastity.
 Thecla's mother, Theoclia, and fiancé, Thamyris, became concerned that Thecla was going to follow Paul's teachings.
 They turned to local authorities to punish Paul for being a Christian and "mak[ing] virgins averse to marriage".
 Paul was sent to prison, where Thecla visited him, kissed his bonds, and refused to leave him and return to her mother and fiancé.
 Paul was made to leave the city and Thecla was condemned to be burned.